European Union and Switzerland Data Processing and Transfer Policy

 Accountability for onward transfers to third parties

 SJM is responsible for personal information in our possession or custody, including personal information that we may transfer to third parties for processing, including storage.
 In connection with the purposes described in the “Notice” Section above, SJM may transfer your personal information to other companies within the St. Jude Medical group of companies or to third parties such as external service providers.
 In cases of onward transfers to third parties, SJM will limit the personal information shared to the minimum amount necessary, and will obtain assurances from third party business partners (agents) that they will safeguard personal information consistent with our policies.
-Examples of appropriate assurances that may be provided by third party business partners include: a contract obligating the third party to provide at least the same level of protection as is required by the applicable laws and regulations, including the EU Directive 95/46/EC (the EU Data Protection Directive), standard contractual clauses as approved by the European Commission, certification under the EU-US Privacy Shield, or being subject to another European Commission adequacy finding.
-Where SJM has knowledge that a third party business partner is using or disclosing personal information in a manner contrary to the company policy, SJM will take reasonable steps to prevent or stop the use or disclosure.
+Examples of appropriate assurances that may be provided by third party business partners include: a contract obligating the third party to provide at least the same level of protection as is required by the applicable laws and regulations, including the EU Directive 95/46/EC (the EU Data Protection Directive), standard contractual clauses as approved by the European Commission, certification under the EU-U.S. and Swiss-U.S. Privacy Shield, or being subject to a European Commission adequacy finding.
+Where SJM has knowledge that a third party business partner is using or disclosing personal information in a manner contrary to our company policy, SJM will take reasonable steps to prevent or stop the use or disclosure.
 SJM remains responsible and liable under the Privacy Shield Principles if a third-party business partner uses or discloses personal information in a manner inconsistent with the Privacy Shield Principles, unless SJM proves that we are not responsible for the event giving rise to the damage.

 SJM will take reasonable precautions to protect personal information in its possession from loss, misuse, and unauthorized processing.